python/mypy/docs/source/error_code_list.rst

     if f:  # Error: Function "Callable[[], Any]" could always be true in boolean context  [truthy-function] pass

-Check for unexpected bytes coercions [str-bytes-safe]
+Check for implicit bytes coercions [str-bytes-safe]
 -------------------------------------------------------------------

 Warn about cases where a bytes object may be converted to a string in an unexpected manner.